Nunge’s block seals Xavier’s win over Kennesaw St in NCAAs

 Souley Boum hit four clinching free throws in the final 2.6 seconds for the Musketeers, who ran off 15 unanswered points as part of a game-ending 24-6 run.
 That was enough to turn away the 14th-seeded Owls (26-9) in the program’s first-ever March Madness game.

-Xavier moves on to face 11th-seeded Pittsburgh on Sunday in the Midwest Region.
+Xavier moves on to face either Iowa State or Pittsburgh on Sunday in the Midwest Region.

 Xavier led 68-67 when Burden — who’d been successful all day with dribble penetration — made his move into the paint.
 But Nunge rotated over and swatted the ball into the backboard.